 Major defence projects

-- 36 Rafale fighter jets through government to government deal
+- 36 Rafale fighter jets through government-to-government deal

 - Dassault Reliance Aerospace Limited (DRAL) manufacturing facility at Mihan in Maharashtra.
-It is a joint venture between French aerospace firm, Dassault Aviation, and India’s Reliance Group and is the first private facility for production of Rafale fighter jets and Falcon civilian aircraft.
+It is a joint venture between French aerospace firm, Dassault Aviation, and India’s Reliance Group and is the first private facility for the production of Rafale fighter jets and Falcon civilian aircraft.

 - Regular defence exercises; viz.
 Exercise Shakti (Army), Exercise Varuna (Navy), Exercise Garuda(Air Force)